Hotel tips: Our favorite 13 hotels in Singapore

 Hotels in Singapore

-Hotels in Singapore © PARKROYAL COLLECTION Pickering, Singapore
+Hotels in Singapore © Fairmont Singapore

 Singapore is often dismissed for being an Asia for beginners.
 But if one gives the tropical island state a chance, one soon notices how multifaceted the megacity really is.
 Hotels in Singapore are close to the world-famous harbour promenade between mega buildings and English villas or along the turbulent shopping mile Orchard Road.
 Chinatown and Little India bear witness to the rich history of the city state.